 The trip starts at the Sofia Central Bus Station and ended up taking them over 3.5 hours to get to the lakes.
 On top of that, the total cost for the round trip for two people was 74 lev / 38 euro.
 Based on this price, going to the Seven Rila Lakes by bus doesn’t really make sense financially.
 When compared to the shuttle service, you will only save 13 lev / 6.50 euro per person (if you are a couple, and even less if you’re alone) but spend an extra two hours on the trip.

-When to Go to the Seven Rila Lakes
+Best Time to Visit the Seven Rila Lakes

 June, July, August, and September are the best months for a day trip to the Seven Rila Lakes.
-These mountains are at high altitude so don’t forget that the temperature will be very different from Sofia.
-I hiked to the Otovitsa Ridge (the view point to see all of the lakes) on June 10th and still had to walk through some snow on the way.
+These mountains are at high altitude so don’t forget that the Rila weather and temperature will be very different from Sofia.
+I hiked to the Otovitsa Ridge (the viewpoint to see all of the lakes) on June 10th and still had to walk through some snow on the way!

-How Much Does a Day Trip to the Seven Rila Lakes Cost?
+How Much Does it Cost to Visit the Seven Rila Lakes?